DaSpawn/xlsx-stream-reader/README.md

 Memory efficinet minimalist streaming XLSX reader that can handle piped streams as input.
 Events are emmited while reading the stream.

 Example

+More examples can be found if `example` folder

 -------
 ```javascript
 const XlsxStreamReader = require("xlsx-stream-reader");